Contents

 Recurring meetings between superintendents that share governance over the same data sources to validate and discuss any discrepancies.

-Departmental weekly meetings with performance management officers to monitor project based (not-routine) progress and to upsell the dashboard.
+Departmental weekly meetings with performance management officers to monitor project based progress and to upsell dashboard.

-Assigned database PICs who have an obligation to check the dashboards weekly and accommodate users’ verification requests.
+Assigned database PICs who has obligation to check the dashboards weekly and accommodate users’ verification requests.

 Performance Management Officers to maintain the dashboard system (could adjust the system if needed).